cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 ### Source storage

-Specify source storage for import resources like annotation, backups.
+Specify source storage for import resources like annotations and backups.
 It can be a local or a cloud storage.
+If the task is created in the project, then the `Use project source storage` switch will determine whether to use the default values ​​or specify new ones.

 ### Target storage